-A square tapestry by Jan Yoors features a bold floral design in black and lavender on a bright saffron background.
-In recognition of his importance as an historical figure and artist, Belgium issued a postage stamp in 2015 of the Yellow Tantra tapestry.
+This rectangular tapestry features a bold floral design in black on a bright saffron background.
+A pop of lavender adds an unexpected twist to the work.
+In 2015, in recognition of Yoors’ importance as both a historical figure and as an artist, Belgium issued a postage stamp of the Yellow Tantra tapestry.

 360 View is not available for this item.